sergeyprokhorenko/6NF_DSL/README.md

 ```

 ### Create Struct of Attributes
-Use a Struct of Attributes for **input** attributes that change simultaneously - such as document or message attributes - or for **output** attributes of Activity Stream or other data mart.
+Use a Struct of Attributes for **input** attributes that change simultaneously - such as document or message attributes - or for **output** attributes of Activity Stream or other normalized data mart.
 For large numbers of attributes, the jsonb data type is recommended.

 ```sql